bcai/chess/README.md

   end
 ```

-An additional method, `#in_check? will check whether the potential move will cause the player to go into check given that an opposing piece within reach of the player's King can make a game-winning move, and will prevent the player from making such a move by filtering `#moves` into an even further filtered array of `#valid_moves` (all moves that can be made, that will not cause a check).
+An additional method, `#in_check?` checks whether a check has occurred.
+Checking this condition requires the current `Board` object to be duplicated so that moves can be made on the separate duped board.
+All these moves made on the duped board will check whether the potential move will cause the player to go into check, and will prevent the player from making such a move by filtering `#moves` into an even further filtered array of `#valid_moves`

-`#valid_moves` method:

 ```javascript
   def valid_moves